drupol/master-thesis/src/thesis/1-introduction.typ

 acknowledging that a complete examination of every aspect of reproducibility is beyond our scope.

-I will explore a selection of tools and methodologies that promote reproducibility or, at least, create favourable conditions for facilitating it.
-Moreover, this document is intended to enlighten and hopefully convince the reader that the construction of reproducible software should be a fundamental principle, not merely a secondary consideration, within the software development lifecycle.
-Finally, I will delve into the rationale for adopting this reproducibility paradigm as a standard practice in modern #gls("SE"), with particular emphasis on security implications.
+A selection of tools and methodologies that promote reproducibility, or at least create favourable conditions for facilitating it, will be explored.
+Moreover, it is intended that the reader will be enlightened and hopefully convinced that the construction of reproducible software should be regarded as a fundamental principle, rather than merely a secondary consideration, within the software development lifecycle.
+Finally, the rationale for adopting this reproducibility paradigm as a standard practice in modern #gls("SE") will be delved into, with particular emphasis placed on its security implications.

 By the conclusion of this thesis, the reader will have a comprehensive understanding of the concept of reproducibility and how best practices can be